lavishay-technion/ansible_shallow/00_intro/README.md

 ---

-# Who is this course for ?
+# Who Is This Course For ?

 - The name kind of mentions it:
     - System administrators who wish to learn basic Ansible usage.